Northward-Design/gulp-recipes-es6/ingredients/css/autoprefix-css/README.md

-Autoprefix CSS
+Autoprefix CSS Ingredient
 ================================================================================

-A CSS Autoprefixer task.
+A CSS Autoprefixer Task.

-Prefixes all `.css` files in `src/css` and pipes them to `dist/styles` using [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer).
+- Prefixes all `.css` files from `src/css` to `dist/styles`.

 Usage
 --------------------------------------------------------------------------------